-Cessnock City Council is thrilled to welcome the 2018 Newcastle Writers Festival to Cessnock for the first time as the Festival teams up with Cessnock City Library and Cessnock Performing Arts Centre (CPAC) to host a prestigious author event and popular children’s author program in local schools.
+Cessnock City Council is thrilled to welcome the 2019 Newcastle Writers Festival back to Cessnock for the second time.
+Once again the Festival is teaming up with Cessnock City Library and Cessnock Performing Arts Centre (CPAC) to host a prestigious author event and popular children’s author program in local schools.

-“The festival has been running since 2013 and has gone from strength to strength.
-Last year the program boasted 85 events that were enjoyed by around over 11 000 visitors, including 3 000 school children.
+“The festival has been running since 2013 and continues to grow.
+Last year the program boasted 140 writers, over 80 events and was enjoyed by around over 11 000 visitors, including 3 000 school children.
 We are excited to be a part of this fantastic celebration of writers and welcome visitors to our local government area.”

-Local school students will be lucky enough to meet and hear from acclaimed Australian children’s authors Matt Stanton, Katrina Nannestad and Oliver Phommavanh.
+On Thursday 4 April local school students will be lucky enough to meet and hear from acclaimed Australian children’s authors Matt Stanton, Katrina Nannestad and Oliver Phommavanh.
 The authors will visit nine locations, attended by a total of 18 schools as part of the Festival’s Schools Program.
-The visiting writers will perform their work, talk about their craft and take questions offering local students a unique and creative learning experience.
+The visiting writers will perform their work, talk about their craft and take questions offering students a unique and creative learning experience.

-In 1993 Michael quit journalism to become a ghostwriter for non-fiction titles involving prominent figures in the military, arts, sport, and science.
+In 1993, Michael quit journalism to become a ghostwriter for non-fiction titles involving prominent figures in the military, arts, sport, and science.
 Michael's 2004 debut thriller, The Suspect, sold more than one million copies around the world.
-In 2015 he won the UK's prestigious Crime Writers' Association Gold Dagger Award with his standalone thriller Life or Death and in 2018 won the Australian Book Industry Award for General Fiction Book of the Year with The Secret She Keeps.
+In 2015, he won the UK's prestigious Crime Writers' Association Gold Dagger Award with his standalone thriller Life or Death and in 2018 won the Australian Book Industry Award for General Fiction Book of the Year with The Secret She Keeps.
 He has now written 13 novels that have sold millions of copies worldwide.